Rurumiau-Mo/Talk-To-Me/README.md

 AI-assisted development using ChatGPT (OpenAI).
 All code has been reviewed, tested, modified, and is maintained by the author.

 # Personal Note
-This was made in spare time, with a lot of testing and re-doing and updating to get to this point, If you love the module and it works for you please let me know! or buy me a Ko-fi to say thanks :D - [ko-fi.com/rurumiau](https://ko-fi.com/rurumiau)
+This was made in spare time a little personal project that I've made public, please be nice :) If you love the module and it works for you please let me know! or buy me a Ko-fi to say thanks :D - [ko-fi.com/rurumiau](https://ko-fi.com/rurumiau)